Grammar of the Wave: Towards Explainable Multivariate Time Series Event Detection via Neuro-Symbolic VLM Agents: Introduction

 \section{Introduction}

-Time Series Event Detection (TSED) \cw{aims to locate segments in time series data where specific events happen}.
-It has long been an important task across many high-stakes domains, including health [\citealp{akara-2017-deepsleepnet, perslev-2019-utime}], and energy production \citep{khaouja-2025-do}.
-Compared to other tasks in time series analysis, TSED is especially challenging.
-Unlike classification, which aims to assign single labels to time series sequences \citep{classification-survey}, TSED requires fine-grained discrimination to be made on small timeframes or timestamps.
-Compared to anomaly detection, which identifies statistical drifts \citep{anomaly-detection-survey}, events \cw{usually carry} specific semantic meanings (e.g., "a sharp rise in A followed by a plateau in B") with internal temporal-logic structures across multiple physical channels.
+Time Series Event Detection aims to localize temporal segments in multivariate signals where specific events occur.
+It is important in high-stakes domains such as health~\citep{akara-2017-deepsleepnet, perslev-2019-utime} and energy production~\citep{khaouja-2025-do}.
+Unlike time series classification, which assigns a global label to a sequence~\citep{classification-survey}, event detection requires fine-grained localization at the segment level.
+It is also different from anomaly detection, which mainly targets statistical deviations~\citep{anomaly-detection-survey}.
+Events are semantically defined processes, often involving cross-channel temporal relations, such as \textit{``a sharp rise on channel A followed by a dip on channel B''}.

-\tj{The prevalent paradigm for TSED task is inductive pattern recognition.
-Models are trained to learn patterns from a large number of labeled examples.
-However, in certain domains, acquiring annotated data is time and resource consuming, making the effective training of such models difficult.}

-\tj{Explainability is another shortcoming of inductive learning.
-Although gradients \citep{gradients} or intermediate activations \citep{activations} of neural models can provide transparency, humans do not trust the results without logically organized clues.
-Such AI systems are difficult to be adopted in the domains where trust between AI and human experts is indispensable.}

-\tj{In this study, we mitigate the issues by looking at TSED from a cognitive point of view: describing the patterns of events on time series with natural language is generally easier than collecting a large amount of data and annotations.
-This is in line with the cognitive process when human experts interpret time series data: read unstructured linguistic descriptions, comprehend the internal compositional structure, and deduce the occurrence of events from the time series measurements.
-Therefore, it naturally provides better explainability.}

-\tj{We formalize the problem as \textbf{\underline{K}nowledge-Guided \underline{T}ime \underline{S}eries \underline{E}vent \underline{D}etection (\cw{K-TSED})}.
-As no training data and annotations are needed, we switch the task setting from inductive pattern recognition to deductive knowledge grounding.
-However, how to accurately and logically ground the knowledge to time series is still a problem.
-The example below demonstrates an event description in the energy domain:}
+Most existing approaches rely on supervised learning, including CNN or Transformer-based models (\citealp{perslev-2019-utime,timesnet}) and fine-tuning time series foundation models \citep{khaouja-2025-do}.
+However, in many industrial and scientific settings, dense event annotations are expensive to obtain, while textual event descriptions are often available from operational manuals or expert guidelines.
+This motivates a \textbf{language-guided setting}: given a multivariate time series and textual descriptions of target events, the model should ground the descriptions into event intervals without large amounts of labeled data (Figure \ref{fig:task}).

+The central challenge is \textit{grounding}.
+Textual descriptions are unstructured, such as the following description from the energy domain: